 The feldspathic restoration is considered monolithic with one type of porcelain.
 It does not have a strong coping substructure to support it.
 The tensile strength of 85 MPa is low on its own and needs to be treated like fine china until bonded onto the tooth.
 This type of restoration gains its strength from the bond to enamel.
 If supported and bonded to enamel, it is incredibly strong.

 If any type of cosmetic dentistry is requested, the more qualified cosmetic dentist or prosthodontist will do a dento-facial analysis.
 This analysis is an assessment of how the face and lip symmetry affect how the teeth display in a smile.
 The lips are said to be the picture frame for the teeth.
 It is customary for the dentist to take a series of photographs documenting the smile at many angles as well as how the gum tissue is shaped.
 Measurements are then taken on major landmarks on these images and compared with prevailing norms.
 If any ratios vary “significantly” from the norm, then the patient is offered the customary and usual treatment protocol to fix the problem.
 It is the patient’s right, privilege, and responsibility to make the final decisions on what treatment offerings are done based on the individual’s vision of importance.

 The custom craftsmanship process of building feldspathic restorations yields a vibrant and vital appearance to the veneers.
 This helps to create the most natural and life-like smile makeovers that can be achieved.
-If you would like to learn more about with feldspathic porcelain veneers at our Chicago, IL practice, schedule a consultation with Dr. Fondriest by calling 847-234-0517.
-We look forward to talking with you about feldspathic porcelain veneers, and providing you with quality and personalized service.
+If you would like to learn more about feldspathic porcelain veneers, schedule a consultation with Dr. Fondriest by calling 847-234-0517.

 Dr. Fondriest is a Nationally recognized and highly sought after cosmetic dentist.
 He serves clients from throughout the United States